Backpacking Camping - Why It's Not for Everyone 2

 Q: What are the pros of doing it?

 A: A lot of fun!
-You can find a place with nature, where there aren’t any houses around you.
-There is something really special about finding a secluded spot to camp.
+You can find a place with nature, where no houses are around you.
+There is something really special about seeing a secluded spot to camp.

 Q: What are the cons?